Bounds and Genericity of Sum-Rank-Metric Codes: Preliminaries

 \begin{definition} Let $\x=[\x_1| \ldots| \x_\ell] \in \Fqm^n$. \emph{The ($\ell$-)sum rank weight} of $\x$ is defined as

 For two vectors $\x, \x' \in \Fqm^n$ the \emph{($\ell$-)sum rank distance} is defined as

-The vector $[\wtr(\x_1), \ldots, \wtr(\x_\ell)]$ is called the \emph{weight decomposition} of $\x$. \end{definition} The ($\ell$-)sum-rank distance $\dsr$ is a metric over $\Fqm^n$, the so-called \emph{sum-rank metric}.
-In the following we define spheres and balls in the sum-rank metric analogues to \cite{loidreau2006properties} and give definitions for their volume.
+The vector $[\wtr(\x_1), \ldots, \wtr(\x_\ell)]$ is called the \emph{weight decomposition} of $\x$. \end{definition} The ($\ell$-)sum-rank distance $\dsr$ is a metric over $\Fqm^n$, the socalled \emph{sum-rank metric}.
+In the following we define spheres and balls in the sum-rank metric analogues to \cite{loidreau2006properties} and give defintions for their volume.

 \begin{definition} Let $\tau \in \mathbb{Z}_{\geq 0}$ with $0\leq\tau\leq \ell\cdot \mu$ and $\x \in \Fqm^n$.
 The sum-rank-metric sphere with radius $\tau$ and center $\x$ is defined as

 Analogously, we define the ball of sum-rank radius $\tau$ with center $\x$ by